Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts

 Hybrid vector representations preserve continuous values, theoretically supporting \textit{infinite} precision~(as $\Delta x \rightarrow 0$).
-This enables exact positioning and scale invariance, which is critical for applications such as semiconductor circuit design, where nanometer-level precision is essential for functional integrity.
+This property ensures exact positioning and scale invariance, which is critical for high-precision applications---such as semiconductor circuit design---where nanometer-level accuracy is imperative for functional success.

 In contrast, discretization imposes a lower bound on $\Delta x$.
 For example, a $200 \times 200$ discrete grid with integer quantization~($\Delta x = 1$) yields only $P_x = P_y \approx 7.6$ bits of precision.
-To match the precision of continuous representations, the discretized vocabulary must grow exponentially; achieving $P_x$ bits of resolution requires $2^{P_x}$ unique tokens.
+To match the precision of continuous representations, the discretized vocabulary size must grow exponentially; achieving $P_x$ bits of resolution requires $2^{P_x}$ unique tokens.

 This exponential growth creates a critical trade-off between precision and computation; higher precision demands exponentially more tokens, leading to prohibitive computational costs and training instability due to vocabulary explosion.
-We empirically demonstrate this limitation in the appendix, where we show how increasing the precision in LayoutTransformer~\citep{gupta2021layouttransformerlayoutgenerationcompletion} leads to performance degradation.
+We present this limitation in the appendix, where we show how increasing the precision in LayoutTransformer~\citep{gupta2021layouttransformerlayoutgenerationcompletion} leads to significant performance degradation.

-\subsection{Autoregressive Models}
+\subsection{Autoregressive models}